Tony-kan/chatpdf_deepseek_ollama/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://opensource.org/license/MIT) .

 ## Contact

-For any questions or feedback, please contact [your email].
+For any questions or feedback, please contact tonykanyamuka@gmail.com or tonykanyamuka@icloud.com